-Comment Status Progress This project has develop the Flig not progressed due the developers being unable to secure the required funding to nt School.
-Deferred 0% on the development of the Airport Master Plan funded under the Bushfire Recovery eadline of 30 June 2022.
+Comment Status Progress This project has not progressed due the developers being unable to secure the required funding to develop the Flight School.
+Council will take on the development of the Airport Master Plan funded under the Bushfire Recovery Agency with a deadline of 30 June 2022.
+Deferred 0%